HCU Choirs performing the National Anthem at the Sugar Land Space Cowboys baseball game

 High School Choral Invitational Concert

-Local outstanding high school choirs and HCU’s Schola Cantorum
+Featuring outstanding local high school choirs and HCU’s Schola Cantorum

 Dunham Theater